 S/Sgt.
 Carl Frederic Abbott was born on July 8, 1907, in Soledad, California, to Bertha P. Mille-Abbott and Carl H. Abbott.
 With his two sisters and three brothers, he resided at 102 East Harvest Street, Salinas, California.
 He attended local schools and graduated high school in 1926.
 In the 1940 census, he indicated he was a laborer at a sugar refinery.
-His father was the county sheriff and suffered a stroke on July 24, 1940, and died on August 6.
+His father was the county sheriff and suffered a stroke on July 24, 1940, and died on August 6th.
 After his death, Carl was appointed deputy sheriff.
-He joined the local tank company of the California National Guard around 1930 and was already a corporal in 1932 and was one of five members of the tank company to go to Hollywood with a company tank to film scenes for the Laural and Hardy movie, “Pack Up Your Troubles.”
+He joined the local tank company of the California National Guard around 1930 and was already a corporal in 1932.
+He was one of five members of the tank company to go to Hollywood, with the company’s tank, to film scenes for the Laural and Hardy movie, “Pack Up Your Troubles.”
 It is also known he was a sergeant by 1939.

 The tank company was scheduled to be called up on November 25th and serve for one year in the regular Army, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
 In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
 The members of the company were called to the armory the morning of February 10th at 7:00 A.M. and sworn into the U.S. Army.
 In John’s case, he was sworn into the regular army as a corporal.
 The officers had arrived at 6:30 A.M. and had been given physicals days earlier.
 Next, the enlisted men received physicals, and six men – out of the 126 men sworn in that morning – failed their physicals and were released from federal service by noon.
 For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn’t enough space.
 During this time, they readied their equipment for transport, were issued uniforms and arms, drilled, and did exercise.